lyes-sefiane/lyes-sefiane/README.md

 Here's some fun facts about me:

 - 💘 I have 5+ years’ experience as a Software Developer, developing applications with Java ☕️ & Spring Boot 🗽.
-- 🔭 I have 1+ year leading software development and delivery in Agile/Scrum environment.
+- 🔭 I have 1+ year leading software development and delivery in Agile/Scrum environment 📩.
-- ➷  I have experiences working with remote teams in different time zones (Canada, USA, UK, India).
+- ➷  I have experiences working with remote teams in different time zones (Canada, USA, UK, India) 🔱.
-- 🎯 I'm apply the best practices, and lead engineering teams for success 🎇.
+- 🎯 I apply the best practices, and lead engineering teams for success 🎇.
 - 🌱 I’m always learning to design, develop, deploy distributed systems at scale 🚀.
 - 💬 Java 8+, Spring Boot 2+, Maven, JUnit, Git, UML, Redis, MongoDB, PostgreSQL, Docker 🔥.